surveilr/www.surveilr.com/src/content/docs/docs/core/getting-started.md

 ### How to install `surveilr`

 :::tip[Tip]
-- **SQLite3 CLI Tool**: The example queries used in this documentation make use SQLite v3.45.
-There may be slight differences if you're using an older version.

 - **System Requirements**: While `surveilr` can run on low-performing systems, we recommend at least a dual-core processor, 2GB of RAM, and 8GB of available disk space for optimal performance.
 :::

 For installing `surveilr` in your infrastructure, you can check the following sections of our documentation:

-* The [Quickstart](/surveilr/how-to/installation-guide#quick-start) is an automated way of installing `surveilr` in just a few minutes.
+* The [Quickstart](/docs/core/installation#quick-start) is an automated way of installing `surveilr` in just a few minutes.

-* The [Installation guide](/surveilr/how-to/installation-guide/#installation-guide) provides detailed instructions on how to install `surveilr` on different platforms.
+* The [Installation guide](/docs/core/installation#installation-guide) provides detailed instructions on how to install `surveilr` on different platforms.